-ppm - Parts per million: One part per million is equivalent to one minute in two years or one penny in 10 thousand dollars. ppb - Parts per billion: One part per billion is equivalent to one minute in 2,000 years or one penny in 10 million dollars.
-P/A - Presence/Absence: Presence/Absence of total coliform; absence is measured as less than 1 colony forming unit per 100 milliliters of drinking water.
-RR - Removal Ratio: The ratio of total organic carbon removed from raw water. $\ensuremath{\mathbf{T}}$ - Treatment Technique: A required process that is intended to reduce the level of a contaminant in drinking water.
-Other: N/A - not applicable; < - less than; ≥ - greater than or equal to.
-The EPD mandates tri-annual copper & lead testing for the distribution system.
-This round of sampling was conducted in 2015 with the next round due in 2018.
+ppm - Parts per million: One part per million is equivalent BDL - Below Detection Limit: The value of a result is to one minute in two years or one penny in 10 thousand ppb - Parts per billion: One part per billion is equivalent MCL - Maximum Contaminant Level: The highest level to one minute in 2,000 years or one penny in 10 million coliform: absence is measured as less than 1 colony forming unit per 100 milliliters of drinking water.
+MRDL - Maximum Residual Disinfectant Level: The TT - Treatment Technique: A required process that is intended to reduce the level of a contaminant in drinking Other: N/A - not applicable; < - less than; ≥ - greater-MRDLG - Maximum Residual Disinfectant Level Goal: than or equal to.
+The EPD mandates tri-annual copper & The level of a drinking water disinfectant below which lead testing for the distribution system.
+This round of there is no known or expected risk to health.
+MRDLGs do sampling was conducted in 2015 with the next round due not reflect the benefits of the use of disinfectants to in 2018.
 These tests are in addition to routine testing performed by DeKalb County.

-Testing the Quality of Drinking Water Tap water is tested for various water quality parameters to ensure that the water is safe for people to drink.
+TESTING THE QUALITY OF DRINKING WATER Tap water is tested for various water quality parameters to ensure that the water is safe for people to drink.
 These parameters are selected by the U.S. Environmental Protection Agency (EPA) and the Georgia Environmental Protection Division (EPD).
 Testing for these water parameters is required by law.
 DeKalb County drinking water is tested as often as hourly, 24 hours a day, 7 days a week at the water treatment plant and five days a week throughout the water distribution system.
 DeKalb County tests its water in full compliance with requirements set by the EPA and the EPD.
 Tests are performed by, or under, the direct supervision of State-certified operators and laboratory analysts.
-What Might Be Present in Water before it's TREATED Microbial contaminants: includes viruses and bacteria; may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife.
-Inorganic contaminants: includes salts and metals, naturally occurring or from urban stormwater run-off, industrial or domestic wastewater discharges, oil/gas production, mining or farming.
-Pesticides and herbicides: may come from agriculture, urban stormwater run-off and residential use.
-Organic chemicals: includes synthetic and volatile chemicals; may come from by-products of industrial and septic systems.
-Radioactive contaminants: naturally occurring or a result of oil/gas production and mining activities.
+What Might Be Present in Water before it's TREATED Microbial contaminants: Inorganic contaminants: Includes salts and metals, naturally occurring or from urban stormwater run-off, industrial or domestic wastewater discharges, oil/gas production, mining or farming.
+Pesticides and herbicides: May come from agriculture, urban stormwater run-off and residential use.
+Organic chemicals:

+Includes synthetic and volatile chemicals; may come from by-products of industrial and septic systems.
+Radioactive contaminants: Naturally occurring or a result of oil/gas production and mining activities.
 One of the microorganisms of concern in surface waters is the cryptosporidium, a protozoan that has never been detected in the DeKalb County drinking water system.
 The county is diligently working to ensure that this protozoan never enters the drinking water system.
 Ingestion of this protozoan may cause symptoms that include diarrhea, nausea, and/or stomach cramps.
 DeKalb County regularly monitors your drinking water for cryptosporidium.